WLKR-Financial/reserve-site/adding-reserve-addresses.md

 # How to add or modify reserve owned addresses

-## For Celo assets addresses
+## For Candle assets addresses

-Celo Addresses are kept on the reserve contract and are fetch here with the `getOtherReserveAddresses` view function
+Candle Addresses are kept on the reserve contract and are fetch here with the `getOtherReserveAddresses` view function

 ## For Assets on Other chains